 Penguin International Limited (the "Company") is committed to maintaining high corporate governance standards and sound corporate practices within Penguin International Ltd and its subsidiaries (the "Group") to ensure that effective self-regulation practices are in place to enhance corporate performance and accountability.
-This report sets out the corporate governance practices of the Company with reference to the principles of the Code of Corporate Governance 2012 (the "2012 Code") issued on 2 May 2012.
+This report sets out the corporate governance practices of the Company with reference to the principles of the Code of Corporate Governance 2012 (the "2012 Code").
 The Code forms part of the Continuing Listing Obligations of the Singapore Exchange Securities Trading Limited's Listing Manual.